NVIDIA/aistore/README.md

 - After the candidate (proxy) confirms that the current primary proxy is down, it broadcasts vote requests to all other nodes;
 - Each recipient node confirms whether the current primary is down and whether the candidate proxy has the HRW (Highest Random Weight) according to the local Smap;
 - If confirmed, the node responds with Yes, otherwise it's a No;
-- If and when the candidate receives a majority of affirmative responses it performs the commit phase of this two-phase process by distributing an updated cluster map to all nodes;
+- If and when the candidate receives a majority of affirmative responses it performs the commit phase of this two-phase process by distributing an updated cluster map to all nodes.

 ### Non-electable gateways